Table of Contents

+Table of Contents

 It is recommended to:

 compile a static binary(not linked to shared libraries), using the configure option --enable-static if possible.
-Some functionality may not be available with static binaries, in particular some name services (NIS, LDAP), the portmap service (used for the port check), and the support for the Linux audit daemon.
+Some functionality may not be available with static binaries, in particular some name services (NIS, LDAP), the portmap service (used for the port check), and the support for the Linux audit daemon and SQL databases.
 On some operating systems (e.g. Solaris) static compiling may not be possible at all.

 strip the binary(on i386 Linux/FreeBSD, also use the provided sstrip utility: strip samhain && sstrip samhain ).
 This will help somewhat against intruders that try to run it under a debugger ...

 take a look at the stealth options- while 'security by obscurity' only is a very bad idea, it certainly helps if an intruder does not know what defenses you have in place